 Aprepitant is an anti-sickness medicine.
-It is taken alongside other medicines to help stop sickness after chemotherapy.
+It is taken alongside other medicines to help stop sickness (nausea and vomiting) after chemotherapy.

-Take one 125 mg capsule an hour before chemotherapy, and then one 80 mg capsule each morning for the next two days.
+Take one 125 mg capsule an hour before chemotherapy, and then one 80 mg capsule each morning for the following two days.

 The most common side-effects are hiccups, indigestion, constipation and headache.